 So, if you want to serve medium-rare steaks, cook them to the pre-resting temperature for rare and then proceed with the crust.
 For medium, cook first to medium-rare, etc.

-I cooked the prime-grade, 1-1/2 inch New York strip steaks shown in this post to an internal temperature of 120 degrees F sous vide, gave them a quick sear on the stove (20 seconds per side), added the crust, and baked them in a 500-degree F oven for 4 minutes.
+I cooked the prime-grade, 1-½ inch NY strip steaks shown in this post to an internal temperature of 120 degrees F by pan searing, added the crust, and baked them in a 500-degree F oven for 4 minutes.
 This gave me rosy, medium-rare meat, with nice rendering of the fat marbleization.

 Making the Blue Cheese Crust